parveen-daffodil/au-components/agreement_duration.md

 ### Contractor will deliver Services for a number of days, months or years.

-Contractor will provide the Services to Customer {{period}}, unless the Agreement is terminated under another provision of the Agreement.
+Contractor will provide the Services to Customer for {{period}}, unless the Agreement is terminated under another provision of the Agreement.

 ### Contractor will provide the Services for as long as it takes to completes the Work Scope.